Skip to main content

 HOW CHINAVOYAGE WORKS

 The process stays simple on purpose.
-ChinaVoyage starts with route clarity, not a giant planning funnel.
+ChinaVoyage starts with guide clarity and route evidence, not a giant planning funnel or agency quote race.

-A weak route does not improve because the explanation gets prettier.
-The route has to pass first.
+A weak trip does not improve because the proposal gets prettier.
+The guide and route logic have to make sense first.

 No pressure-first handoff

-The first useful step is still a route verdict, not a payment request or supplier escalation.
+The first useful step is still a private review, not a payment request or supplier escalation.

 If the route only needs one smart correction, the honest answer is not to sell a larger service layer.